 Niagara Falls-born Maureen McCutcheon started as a receptionist but eventually was given responsibility for the daily commercial schedule (log) and was recruited to voice some local commercials.
 In 1969, two years after he left CJRN to work in Toronto, she and Bud Riley married.
 After signing with Toronto talent agent Jo Penny, she began a career as a model and started doing TV commercials and other media projects.

 Video and Audio clips from www.rockradioscrapbook.com and private collections of Doug Thompson, CHUM Archives, Charlie Ritenberg,

-Don Gordon (on the left) was known as "Trader Don" after establishing a feature titled "Trading Post" which invited listeners to buy and sell used items on the air.
-On the side, Don managed and taught radio at Career Academy.
-When he left CJRN, he hosted the afternoon show at CHSC in St. Catherines, Ontario.
+Don Gordon was known as "Trader Don" after establishing a feature titled "Trading Post" in which he invited listeners to buy and sell used items on the air.
+On the side, Don managed and taught radio at Career Academy in Niagara Falls.
+When he left CJRN, he hosted the afternoon show at CHSC in St. Catharines, Ontario.
 After several years there, Don moved down to L.A. and from there he went to Hawaii where he is presumed to be living in retirement.

 Joe was the featured guest speaker at a Sports Dinner in Orillia